kmassada/kmassada.github.io/_posts/2020/2020-10-26-lets-encrypt-nginx-docker-ghost.md

 ---
 layout: single
-title: "Running my ghost blog on GCP"
+title: "Running ghost blog with nginx reverse proxy and let's encrypt"
 excerpt: "I've been using the blog platform ghost for hosting tadbit.cc, and now twdspodcast.com, this is a quick brain dump on how I host the blog.
 It's simply nginx reverse proxy, ghost platform backed by mysql, and now the reverse proxy gets it's cert from let's encrypt"
 date: 2020-10-20 00:00 -0400
 tags: [ghost, blog]